tierratelematics/tierra_qa/README.md

-By default the default ``base_url`` is http://tierratelematics.com/ and it is specified on ``setup.cfg`` file.
+By default the default ``base_url`` is http://tierratelematics.com/ and it is specified on ``setup.cfg`` file. credentials).
-If you provide multiple ``--base-url`` parameters your test suite will be automatically repeated against different environments (using same credentials).

 How to create your own qa package